MobileGamer1577/festival-bot/README.md

 👉 https://discord.com/api/oauth2/authorize?client_id=1466060872437727349&scope=bot+applications.commands&permissions=1099511712768

-> ⚠️ Festival Bot is currently in **beta**.
-> Permissions, features, and commands may change during development.
+---

 ## 🧪 Beta Status

 Festival Bot is currently in **beta**.
-Features, structure, and commands may change at any time.
+Features, commands, and internal structure may change at any time.

-Feedback and suggestions are very welcome!
+Feedback, bug reports, and suggestions are very welcome!

 ---